-The common, psychologised 20th or 21st Century understanding of this procedure would focus on the experience of the individual supposedly at the heart of the process; the applicant or passand.
-An individual, with their career ambitions, their personal desire to become an analyst, attempts to give the best account they can of their experience of analysis, of what they have been through, of what has happened to them.
+The common, psychologized 20th or 21stcentury understanding of this procedure would focus on the experience of the individual supposedly at the heart of the process – the applicant or passand.
+Individuals, with their career ambitions, their personal desire to become an analyst, attempt to give the best account they can of their experience of analysis, of what they have been through, of what has happened to them.
 Considerable pressure is on this individual to be as clear as possible, to convey themselves as accurately as possible, to use language selectively and carefully so as not to misrepresent themselves.
 Having given as good an account of themselves as they can, they, effectively, step out.
 It is now up to the passers to transmit their understanding of what the passand has said.
 We could understand this process as entailing one individual conveying something to other individuals who, in turn, convey something to further individuals.
-Such an understanding remains comfortably within a psychologised perspective.
-Or perhaps not so comfortably.
+Such an understanding remains comfortably within a psychologized perspective, or perhaps not so comfortably.
 We might expect that the individual here is going to get a little bit distorted.
-With the best will in the world and the greatest clarity in the world, it seems unlikely that nothing is going to get lost in translation.
+With the best will in the world and the greatest clarity in the world, it seems unlikely that nothing is going to be lost in translation.
 In fact, the more we think about it, the more impossible it is to really maintain any clear idea of the individual in this process.
-What Lacan’s operation consists in is a refusal of the very idea of the individual as discrete autonomous entity in the first place.
-The process of the pass works to disturb a prevalent tendency to fall back into the trap of psychologisation.
+What Lacan’s operation consists in is a refusal of the very idea of the individual as a discrete, autonomous entity in the first place.
+The process of the pass works to disturb a prevalent tendency to fall back into the trap of psychologization.

 Although by no means an apologist for psychoanalysis, it is perhaps fitting that between writing the book and publishing it, Jan de Vos sought a mediator, someone through whom to pass the text.
-True to the spirit of the Lacanian pass, de Vos does not seek to hold onto an idea of a prelinguistic individual who would carefully select the right words to carry a preformed idea.
+True to the spirit of the Lacanian pass, de Vos does not seek to hold onto an idea of a pre-linguistic individual who would carefully select the right words to carry a preformed idea.
 The arguments presented in the book are made in language and, as such, transcend any notion of an individual origin.
 In handing me the manuscript and asking me to work on the expression, de Vos, like the passand, necessarily gives himself up, in both senses of that phrase.
 On a base level, he hands himself over to be (mis)interpreted and (mis)represented.
 On another level, he relinquishes the very idea of an authorial self, which is his target in this book.

 But we should be wary of recoiling too quickly to any opposite pole.
 As already noted at the outset and as de Vos makes amply clear throughout the book, there is no quick and easy solution to the problems of psychologization.
 A psychologized identity is not something we can wilfully dissolve.
-In this sense, it is important to be clear that there is only one author of this book, even if the illusion of a cohesive figure behind the book is a little problematized now.
+In this sense, it is important to be clear that there is only one author for this book, even if the illusion of a cohesive figure behind the book is a little problematized now.
 But, as I step away from the work I have done on the book, I have the impression that, just as the book might be a little bit less Jan de Vos, I am perhaps a little bit more Jan de Vos.
 And perhaps as you read the book, similarly, the idea of maintaining a fixed identity, which was always an illusion, will become a little bit harder.

+Calum Neill

+Edinburgh, July 2013